19hours/sg-statutes/Acts/Income Tax Act.md

 ### Exemption and concessionary rate of tax for insurance and reinsurance business

-43C\.
-Notwithstanding section 43, the Minister may by regulations provide for —
+43C\.—(1) Notwithstanding section 43, the Minister may by regulations provide for —

-(a) tax at the rate of 10% or such other concessionary rate to be levied and paid for each year of assessment upon the income derived by an insurance company approved by the Minister or such person as he may appoint from carrying on offshore life business within the meaning of section 26 or the business (other than the business of life assurance) of insuring and reinsuring offshore risks;
+(a) tax at the rate of 10% or such other concessionary rate to be levied and paid for each year of assessment upon the income derived by an insurer approved by the Minister or such person as he may appoint from carrying on offshore life business within the meaning of section 26 or the business (other than the business of life assurance) of insuring and reinsuring offshore risks;

-(b) exemption from tax of any income derived by an insurance company approved by the Minister or such person as he may appoint from insurance and reinsurance business (other than the business of life assurance); and
+(b) exemption from tax of any income derived by an insurer approved by the Minister or such person as he may appoint from insurance and reinsurance businesswhere an SRS member derives income from a trade, business, profession or vocation or the exercise of an employment outside Singapore, no deduction shall exceed the amount of income remitted to, transmitted or brought into Singapore from outside Singapore;; and

 (c) deduction of losses otherwise than in accordance with section 37(3).

 [21/2003]

+[Act 34/2005, wef Y/A 2005 & Sub Ys/A:2005-ACT-34]

+(2) In this section, “insurer” means —

+(a) a company registered under the Insurance Act (Cap.
+142) to carry on insurance business in Singapore; or

+(b) a person (including a partnership), other than an individual, permitted under the Insurance Act to carry on insurance business in Singapore under a foreign insurer scheme.

+[Act 34/2005, wef Y/A 2005 & Sub Ys/A:2005-ACT-34]

 ### Concessionary rate of tax for offshore transactions on any market maintained by Singapore Exchange or its subsidiaries